 On the night she was killed, she was leaving an event she organized entitled “Unsilencing Balochistan Take 2.”
-During the event, Mahmud Tweeted this photo from her Instagram account:
+During the event, Mahmud published this photo on her Instagram account:

 “This was a woman equally at home soldering wires, discussing Urdu poetry, playing cricket, attending every progressive political demonstration in Karachi, singing the back catalogue of Pink Floyd, and being my self-proclaimed “geek-squad for life”.
 In 2013, she took on the religious fundamentalists by countering their “say no to Valentine’s Day” propaganda with posters saying “Pyaar hone dein” (Let there be love).
 Later that same year, she helped form a human chain around a church in solidarity with Pakistan’s Christian community after an attack on a church in Peshawar”.
 Kamila Shamshie in The Guardian.

 However the work of T2F continues with the recent showing of Little Red Roses a new film by Asim Abbasi which tells the story of a young girl on the cusp of puberty who dresses up as a boy to sell roses on the streets of Karachi, has a chance encounter with a famous actress/model whom she idolises.

 In the words of her mother Mahenaz Mahmud “I want her to be remembered as a human being who cared very deeply for people who were oppressed or people who couldn’t speak up – for freedom of expression.
 Somebody who was lively, intelligent, fun and very caring.
 She talked a lot about love.
 I think Sabeen defies definition.”